imgnxtion/floppy/README.md

 # meta

+Previously `maketree` and `floppy`.

-A lightweight command-line utility for macOS that copies file contents (ASCI## How It Works
+TLDR: A lightweight command-line utility for macOS that copies file contents.

+First, a few terms...

+This application, Meta, is designed to extract and manage metadata from files—specifically, the contents within those files, rather than their file paths.
+Unlike traditional methods of handling file metadata, Meta offers the ability to copy the extracted content directly to the user's clipboard.
+This isn't just a one-time action; you can seamlessly pass around this content and reuse it across different applications, empowering you to work more fluidly with file data.
+To better understand the nature of Meta and its purpose, let us explore the origins of the term "meta" and how it has evolved in modern usage.

+**Dual Definition of "Meta"**

+In Greek and Latin:

+**Greek**: The prefix "μετά" (`meta`) originates from Greek and means "beyond" or "after."
+It is used to indicate a state that goes beyond or transcends the original subject.
+Philosophically, it refers to the study of the essence or nature of something, such to "go beyond" a concept and examine it on a higher level.
+For example, "metaphysics" deals with the nature of reality, moving beyond the physical realm.

+**Latin**: In Latin, "meta" means "goal" or "boundary," referring to a significant point or marker, often in a physical sense, such as the turning point in a race.
+Metaphorically, it signifies limits or boundaries within a process or context.

+**In Modern English**:
+Meta has come to represent something that is self-referential, abstract, or about the essence of itself.
+In modern English, "meta" often denotes a concept that refers to itself or transcends its ordinary context.
+When we talk about "metadata," we refer to data about data—information that describes other data.
+In the case of Meta, this application facilitates the process of extracting and copying content-based metadata from files, specifically focusing on the contents rather than file paths.
+Once extracted, the metadata is copied directly to your clipboard, allowing you to easily pass it around and use it across different platforms, applications, and workflows.

+## How It Works

 ### Copying Files

 - **Text Files**: Reads the file's **content** (ASCII text) and copies it to clipboard as text
 - **Binary Files**: Uses AppleScript to copy file reference to clipboard (for pasting as the actual file)
 - **Directories**: Runs `tree -F` on the directory and copies the **structure content** to clipboard - the "meta" information about the layout

 ### Pasting

 - Detects if clipboard contains tree structure or file content
 - Recreates directories/files accordinglyamples